 It’s a group of students who want to achieve great things at Drake, to support each other's success as students of color, and are passionate about effecting change in the community.

 The Crew Scholars Program offers a community in which you’ll build lifelong friendships, attend exciting events, and get involved in every aspect of campus life, all while cultivating academic excellence and leadership skills and nurturing your passion for making a difference.
 Plus, the Crew Scholars Program makes a Drake education more financially feasible: Crew Scholars enrolled full-time in on-campus courses for the fall and/or spring semesters, receive Drake scholarships and grants totaling at least 50 percent of tuition.
 (Calculation of the 50 percent tuition support includes Drake scholarships and grants awarded separately from one's selection as a Crew Scholar with the exception of the need-based Drake Grant.
 In addition, NCAA and conference guidelines may require adjustments to any scholarship or grant--including a Crew Scholarship--if athletic scholarships are offered.)

 The Crew Scholars Program at Drake is open to incoming domestic students of any major.
 Each year, 20 students will be selected for the program.
 You must be admitted to Drake before you can apply for Crew.

-The Crew Scholars Program application deadline is January 18.
+The Crew Scholars Program application deadline is January 16, 2017 at 11:59pm.
 We will notify applicants of acceptance by March 1.

 Once you’re part of the Crew, all scholars pledge to graduate from Drake and to provide positive encouragement and support to fellow Crew members.
 You’ll also commit to participating in each component of the program.